-Birdy is a pseudonym of Lymington, Hampshire, UK singer-songwriter Jasmine Van den Bogaerde.
-Bogaerde, born May 15, 1996, is the daughter of concert pianist, Sophie Roper-Curzon and writer, Rupert Bogarde.
-She was raised in a mill house on the Pylewell Park estate of Birdy's maternal grandfather, Baron Teynham.
-She attended Priestlands School in Lymington, UK until the age of 16, before going on to Brockenhurst Sixth Form College to study for her A-levels.
-In 2011, at the age of 14, she released Bon Iver-cover track Skinny Love, which reached number 17 on the UK Singles Chart.
+Birdy is a pseudonym of the British singer and songwriter Jasmine van den Bogaerde.
+Bogaerde, born May 15, 1996, Birdy is the daughter of concert pianist Sophie Roper-Curzon and writer Rupert Oliver Benjamin van den Bogaerde.
+She grew up in a mill house on the Pylewell Park estate of Birdy's maternal grandfather, Baron Teynham.
+Until the age of 16, she attended Priestlands School in Lymington, United Kingdom, before going to Brockenhurst Sixth Form College to complete her A-levels.
+In 2011, at the age of 14, she released the Bon Iver cover Skinny Love, which reached #17 on the UK Singles Chart.

-After she won the Under 18s category of the UK talent contest Open Mic UK at the age of 12, Bogaerde was soon offered a publishing contract by Good Soldier Songs Ltd, run by Christian Tattersfield, chairman of Warner Music UK.
+After winning the U18 category of the Open Mic UK talent competition at the age of 12, Bogaerde was soon offered a publishing deal by Good Soldier Songs Ltd, which is run by Christian Tattersfield, chairman of Warner Music UK.

 After a five-year hiatus, the artist returns to the stage in 2022, presenting her album Young Heart.